renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 	+ **command**: ```jellyfish histo -t 20 reads_EF_illumina.jf > reads_EF_ill.histo```

-TIME: 6 min to complete

-NEXT STEPS: download from the hydra to your computer do:
+NEXT STEPS: download the files from the hydra to your computer:
-- qrsh in your folder
-- now navegate to the folder where the file is from here.
-- type: module load bioinformatics/ffsend
-- type: ffsend upload reads.histo and go to the website
 - go to the genome website and upload your file (reads.histo)

 # DAY 3: Wtdbg2/Redbeans

-* RUNNER: Renata (piranir) + Kristin (charleskl)
 * FUNCTION: Wtdbg2 is a sequence assembler for long noisy reads produced by either PacBio or Oxford Nanopore Technologies.
 		 The program uses two steps.
 The first step is the assembler and the second step is the consenser.
 * PROGRAM WEBSITE: https://github.com/ruanjue/wtdbg2/blob/master/README-ori.md

 * 1 JOB FILE: /scratch/genomics/piranir/Wtdbg2/readbeans.job
-		  /scratch/genomics/charleskl/redbean

 	- To check the parameters go to "wtdbg2 --help"
-	- Renata runs with the flag -A -S 1
-	- Kristin runs with the flag -A -S 2

-	+ **module**: ```module load bioinformatics/wtdbg2```

-	+ **command**: ```wtdbg2 -g 1.8g -t $NSLOTS -p 19 -A -S 1 -k 0 -s 0.05 -edge-min 2 --rescue-low-cov-edges -L 1000 ```
- 					   ```-i /scratch/stri_ap/ariasc_data/anolis_nanopore/anolis_28_filt.fa.gz -fo anolis_28_S1_assemble_wt ```

-* 2 JOB FILE: /scratch/genomics/charleskl/redbean/readbeans_2con.job
-		  (only Kristin run it, better results than Renata on the previous job)

 	+ **module**: ```module load bioinformatics/wtdbg2```